Consequences of Sexual Abuse in New Jersey

 It is important for sexual abuse victims to get the opportunity to tell their stories.
 Many times, a lawsuit is the best way for a victim to speak up about their past abuse and confront their abuser.

 Call Princeton NJ Childhood Sexual Abuse Attorneys

-Call Kamensky Cohen & Riechelson today to speak with one of our compassionate attorneys about your sexual abuse case.
-You can also email us to schedule a free, confidential consultation at our offices in Pennington or Trenton.
+Call Cohen & Riechelson today to speak with one of our compassionate attorneys about your sexual abuse case.
+You can also email us to schedule a free, confidential consultation at our offices in Pennington or Hamilton.